JPA Primary Key

 }

-Because entity objects are ordered in the database by their primary key, events of the same sensor during a period of time are stored continuously and can be collected by accessing a minimum number of database pages.
+Because entities are ordered in the database by their primary key, events from the same sensor during a period are stored contiguously and can be collected by accessing a minimum number of database pages.

-On the other end, such a primary key requires more storage space (especially if there are many references to Event objects in the database because references to entities hold primary key values) and is less efficient in store operations.
-Therefore, all factors have to be considered and a benchmark might be needed to evaluate the different alternatives in order to select the best solution.
+On the other hand, such a primary key requires more storage space and is less efficient for store operations.
+This is especially true if there are many references to Event objects in the database, because references to entities hold primary key values.
+Therefore, you must consider all factors, and a benchmark might be necessary to evaluate the alternatives and select the best solution.